JustSift/ReSift/docs/tutorial/resift-rentals.md

 export default AppBar;
 ```

-Now you have all the knowledge you need to use material-ui and JSS for this project.
-Basically, we define styles in an object and access them using ‘useStyles’.
+Now you have all the knowledge you need to use Material UI and JSS for this project.
+Basically, we define styles in an object and access them using `useStyles`.
 Then we use the defined classes directly by accessing them via their key, e.g. `className={classes.root}`.

 ### ReSift Imports

-You'd import the ReSift functions you need as modules in curly braces.
+You’d import the ReSift functions you need as modules in curly braces.
 For example, `import { createHttpProxy } from 'resift'` or `import { useData, useStatus, useDispatch } from 'resift'`.

-That's all for setup, let's go make our first fetch!
+That’s all for setup, let’s go make our first fetch!

 ## Section 1: Making Your First Fetch – Fetch Genres and Display Loading Indicator